Cart 0

 (9AM - 12PM)

 The various stations for Big River Journey are shown below.
-Each shift lasts approximately 5 hours, but that varies depending on station and date.
+For all volunteer shifts, meet at the Padelford Riverboats Landing at Harriet Island Regional Park (205 Dr. Justus Ohage Blvd, St Paul, MN 55107).
 This field trip runs on volunteer power, we couldn’t do it without all of your help!

 Ecosystem Ottersystem